 Therefore, we can translate the infrastructure suggested by the Lustre manual, optimizing it for Oracle OCI infrastructure as outlined below.
 The failover clusters shown in the diagram are not mandatory for the operation of the infrastructure, but they are recommended because, if a volume within the Lustre file system becomes unreachable for any reason, the entire file system will be compromised, resulting in potential data loss.
 Thus, it is important to evaluate whether the data used for processing and served to the HPC cluster needs to be persistent or if it does not serve a critical long-term function.

-It is important to remember that block volumes with VPU120 (those with the highest performance) are available only when using compute shapes with at least 16 OCPUs, and to achieve maximum performance, they must have a size of at least 1.5TB each.
+It is important to remember that block volumes with VPU120 (those with the highest performance) are available only when using compute shapes with at least 16 OCPUs, and to achieve maximum performance (2.6 GB/s), they must have a size of at least 1.5TB each.
 Therefore, it is necessary to calculate the network allocated and provided by the compute shapes to determine how many block volumes to connect to each machine in order to avoid potential bottlenecks and to take full advantage of the available throughput for each node, considering both the network bandwidth and the throughput of the connected volumes.

 Lustre on Oracle Marketplace